Beverly Hills Cop: Critical response

-On review aggregation website Rotten Tomatoes the film has an approval rating of 83% from 53 critics with an average rating of 7.3/10.
-The site's consensus reads, "The buddy cop movie continues its evolution unabated with this Eddie Murphy vehicle that is fast, furious, and funny."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 83% based on 58 critics.
+The website's critics consensus reads, "The buddy cop movie continues its evolution unabated with this Eddie Murphy vehicle that is fast, furious, and funny."
+Metacritic, which uses a weighted average, assigned the a score of 66 out of 100, based on 12 critics, indicating "generally favorable" reviews.

 Janet Maslin of The New York Times wrote "Beverly Hills Cop finds Eddie Murphy doing what he does best: playing the shrewdest, hippest, fastest-talking underdog in a rich man's world.
 Eddie Murphy knows exactly what he's doing, and he wins at every turn."

 Richard Schickel of Time magazine wrote that "Eddie Murphy exuded the kind of cheeky, cocky charm that has been missing from the screen since Cagney was a pup, snarling his way out of the ghetto."
-Axel Foley became Murphy's signature role and was ranked No. 78 on Empire magazine's list of The 100 Greatest Movie Characters of All Time.
-Entertainment Weekly magazine ranked Beverly Hills Cop as the third best comedy film of the last 25 years.
-According to Christopher Hitchens, the British novelist and poet Kingsley Amis considered the film "a flawless masterpiece."
+Axel Foley became Murphy's signature role and was ranked No. 78 on Empire magazine's list of "The 100 Greatest Movie Characters".
+In 2008, Entertainment Weekly magazine ranked Beverly Hills Cop as the third best comedy film since 1983.
+According to Christopher Hitchens, British novelist and poet Kingsley Amis considered the film "a flawless masterpiece".

-John Simon of National Review called Beverly Hills Cop "a truly contemptible film."
-Gene Siskel and Roger Ebert seemed to agree, giving the movie Two Thumbs Down for "wasting a good pretext and cast on an idiotic plotline."
+John Simon of National Review called Beverly Hills Cop "a truly contemptible film".
+Gene Siskel and Roger Ebert were also negative, giving the film "Two Thumbs Down" for "wasting a good pretext and cast on an idiotic plotline."

-In 2003, the film was picked by The New York Times as one of The 1000 Best Movies Ever Made.
+In 2003, the film was included on The New York Times list of "The 1,000 Best Movies Ever Made".

 Beverly Hills Cop is in the permanent collection of the Museum of Modern Art.